 What’s the moral of the story?
 As a leader, I’ve seen it over and over.
 The people “in our charge” will work around any obstacle we put in their path to get the job done.
 No matter how many “barriers” we place in front of them, they will find a way around them.
 Unfortunately, we often don’t like the method they are using to get it done, not realizing that something we did, didn’t recognize, or otherwise are responsible for (as leaders) is the cause.

 As leaders, we need to recognize this and empower our staff to make decisions about the things that affect them.
-We need to teach them this concept and make sure they can remove the obstacles/barriers to getting the job done.
+We must teach them this concept and ensure they can remove the obstacles/barriers to getting the job done.